 Welcome to my guest post series: A Day In Private Practice.
 Meet Psychotherapist & Couple Counsellor Melissa Ferrari.

 Psychotherapist, Couple Counsellor and Channel 9 Couple Expert, Melissa Ferrari, runs a private practice in Sydney from the gorgeous Jones Bay Wharf in Pyrmont.
 She has worked for nearly 25 years with individuals in long term psychotherapy and couples from all over the world.
 Melissa uses a range of proven approaches in her practice to help couples heal and reconnect.
 A Clinical Member of the Australian College of Relationship Counsellors and PACFA College of Psychotherapy, Melissa is one of the few therapists in the country to have received training from the world’s most renowned pioneer in couples counselling, Dr Stan Tatkin, founder of the PACT Training Institute.
 She has used this innovative Psychological Approach to Couple Therapy for over 8 years, is trained as a Level 3 PACT Therapist, a PACT Level 1 and 2 coach, is a PACT Ambassador and brings together other therapists for group supervision internationally.
+Melissa is also is a couples trauma therapist at Trauma Warriors.
 Known for her warmth and engaging personality, Melissa’s ability to identify and help people work through many of the key issues facing couples today has had a profound and transformative effect on many of her clients’ lives.
 She has helped thousands of individuals and couples gain insight into their relationship problems, resolve ongoing conflict, re-create sexual connection and work towards maintaining and developing a secure functioning relationship.

 A Day in Private Practice with Melissa Ferrari